ethyca/fides/docs/fidesops/docs/guides/oauth.md

-# How-To: Authenticate with OAuth
+# Authenticate with OAuth

-In this section we'll cover:

-- How to use the root client
-- Creating additional OAuth clients using the root client
-- Authorizing your client with scopes
-- Creating OAuth tokens

-When you invoke a Fidesops API, you must pass an _access token_ as the value of the `Authorization` header.
+When you invoke a fidesops API, you must pass an _access token_ as the value of the `Authorization` header.
 Furthermore, the token must include a _scope_ that gives you permission to take an action on the API.
 For example, let's say you want to create a new Policy by calling `PATCH /api/v1/policy`.
 The token that you pass to the `Authorization` header must include the `policy:create_or_update` scope.

 This document explains how to craft a properly-scoped access token.

-## Getting Started
+## Create the root client

+!!! info "Note"
+    The fidesops [Postman collection](../postman/using_postman.md) includes several example requests to assist in set up and configuration.

 First, create an access token for the "root" client, included in the deployment by default.
-The root client's token is all-powerful: It contains all scopes, so it can call any of the Fidesops APIs.
+The root client's token is all-powerful: It contains all scopes, so it can call any of the fidesops APIs.

 To create the root token, you pass the `OAUTH_ROOT_CLIENT_ID` and `OAUTH_ROOT_CLIENT_SECRET` environment variables (which are automatically defined in your system) to the `POST /api/v1/oauth/token` endpoint.
 You also set the `grant_type` parameter to `client_credentials`: